Foods that are toxic to dogs

 - Difficulty breathing

-Seizures, a "drunken" gait, collapse or difficulty breathing after swallowing something: this is a life-threatening emergency, don't lose a minute.
+Seizures, a "drunken" walk, collapse or difficulty breathing after swallowing something: this is a life-threatening emergency, don't wait a minute.

 Do this right now

-- Call your vet, the emergency clinic or an animal poison centre (CNITV in Lyon, CAPAE-Ouest in Nantes) and set off straight away
+- Phone the vet, the emergency clinic, or an animal poison centre (CNITV or CAPAE-Ouest), and leave straight away

-- Keep the packaging and note the time it was swallowed for the team
+- Keep the packaging and note the time he swallowed it, for the vets

-- Give nothing to eat or drink, and don't make them vomit
+- Give him nothing to eat or drink

 The assistant never replaces a vet.
 When in doubt, call.

-The most reliable barrier is still the environment and training: keep chocolate, medicines, chewing gum and household products up high or locked away, don't leave table scraps lying around, and work on "leave it" and "drop it" so a dog lets go instead of swallowing.
-Keep the emergency numbers written down in advance too.
+The safest approach is good storage plus training: put chocolate, medicines, chewing gum and household products up high or under lock and key, don't leave table scraps lying around, and work on "leave it" and "drop it" so he lets go instead of swallowing.
+Note the emergency numbers down in advance too.

 - Canine toxicology: theobromine, xylitol, alliums, grapes, Merck Veterinary Manual